isapp/medicaid_ce_mvp/README.md

 # Medicaid Community Engagement POC

-This is a GitHub-ready starter repository for a **Medicaid Community Engagement** SaaS POC, designed to be built with the help of AI tools like Devin.

 The project is structured as a **React + TypeScript** frontend and a **Node.js + TypeScript** backend, with a Postgres database and a dedicated integrations layer for third-party providers (employment verification, messaging, etc.).

 ## Monorepo Layout